 53. Are women entitled in law and practice, independently of their marital status, to decide freely whether or not to participate in certain cultural events, traditions and practices in your State?

-Yes ( ) No ( )
+Yes ( ) No ( No )

 If yes, please describe and provide examples.